season-studio/mindmap.svg.js/readme.md

 The extension should listen the event "topic-event-trigger" and "topic-event-edit" in MindmapEnvironment for providing the editing action.
 See [Default Topic Actions](./src/defaultExportActions/) for the example of the implementation of the actions.
 See [API Document](./doc/api.md) for more information of the event.

+## Release Notes

+### 1.0.2
+- Enable customize the shape of the topic box
+- Enhance compatibility in Safari

+### 1.0.0

+- Initial release of mindmap.svg.js

 ## API Reference
 See [API Document](./doc/api.md) for more information.